Tiyanak: Origins

 There are various stories on how tiyanaks came to be.
 The Mandaya people of Mindanao claim that the tiyanak is the spirit of a child whose mother died before giving birth.
 This caused it to be "born in the ground", thus gaining its current state.
 A similar supernatural creature in Malay folklore is the Pontianak, which was a woman who died before giving birth.

 With the Spanish colonization of the Philippines in the 16th century, the tiyanak myth was integrated into Catholicism.
 The tiyanak in the Catholic version were supposedly the souls of infants that died before being baptized.
 In modern-day Philippines, this definition has extended to that of aborted fetuses that returned from death to seek revenge on those who deprived them of life.
 It is also said that Tiyanak cannot go to the afterlife because of not having a name.
 This causes them to be Earth-bound creatures which wander around searching for someone to give them names.

-Countermeasures
+Protection

 In local belief, various countermeasures are supposedly effective against the tiyanak.
 Those that were led astray by the creature's cries are believed to be able to break the enchantment by turning their clothes inside out.
 The tiyanak finds the method humorous enough to let go of the traveler and go back to the jungles.

 Loud noises such as a New Year's celebration are also thought to be enough to drive the tiyanak away from the vicinity.
-Objects believed to repel Aswang (vampiric shape-shifters), like garlic and the rosary *rosemary* are also commonly believed to be effective against the tiyanak.
+Objects believed to repel aswang (vampiric shape-shifters), like garlic and the rosary *rosemary*are also commonly believed to be effective against the tiyanak.
 It is also believed that giving a name to these lost souls will bring them peace, and offering a white candle will help guide its spirit to afterlife.
+In Batangas, it is believed that the sound of clinking coins will drive the tiyanak away.

+According to Jose A. Samson, a common belief among albularyos in rural Luzon in how to ward off the tiyanak is to play the guitar: "For some unexplained reason, so they claim, the Tianak [sic] has a special allergy for the tones produced by stringed instruments.
+Upon hearing one, the monster would supposedly roll away and disappear."

 In popular culture

-The Tiyanak is the subject of many Philippine movies:
+The tiyanak is the subject of many Philippine films: